X-COM: Apocalypse: Development

-On XCOM: Apocalypse the team size for that actually was 5 of us at Mythos Games working on it and there was a team of artists at MicroProse working on it as well.
-Again, it’s a similar arrangement to the first game where we were doing the programming and MicroProse were doing the artwork. ... the MicroProse art team were trying to change the design of the game.
-Then they were failing to actually deliver anything that they promised.
-They just couldn’t get the isometric graphic system sorted out in their heads.
-They did things which just didn’t work, like they hired a guy whose name I forget to design the aliens, and this is a well known science fiction artist and he built these big models of the aliens and the idea was that they were going to scan them and put them into a 3D modelling software.
-It just didn’t work.
-He had all this fine detail in these models and this scanning system just wasn’t good enough.
-Then they had to recreate them basically in a 3D software they were using at the time.
-Yeah, they were awful, blobby things.
-They were nasty.
-Terrible graphics.
-It was very difficult.

 Artist Terry Greer recalled: "My main memory of Apocalypse was the pain we all went through.
 It was a hugely ambitious project and used a mix of rendered and hand drawn artwork from a variety of graphic styles (which didn't always work – although all the individual bits were great).
 Probably the worst fit was Tim White (an established SF artist) who had been commissioned to do the character designs.
 I like Tim's work, but his models were intensely detailed and quite unsuitable for reducing to the scale needed for an isometric game of this type.
 The creatures he designed looked great full screen, but reduced to the size they would be ingame they were often unrecognizable blobs.
 I don't know the reasons behind the decision to hire him, only that the problems were apparent to everyone in the art department, and I would have loved to have seen them ditched."